rpglab/rpglab.github.io/news/_posts/2024-12-23-DOE-EERE-MSRDC_UTEP.md

 title: Received DOE EERE Award
 time: 2024-12-23
 link:
 description: "New project was funded by DOE EERE through MSRDC and UTEP.
-Funding: $320,000."
+UH Funding: $320,000."
 ---

 * Our project entitled "Hispanic Alliance for Clean Energy Education and Research (HACEER)" has been selected by MSRDC that is a collective of high-performing researchers and collaborative partners on a mission to elevate research.